g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 This article is geared towards securing and keeping Flutter applications current.
 Adherence to these procedures will ensure that one’s personal information is secure.
 Furthermore, it underscores the need for frequent software modifications to enhance effectiveness and eliminate any errors that might arise as well as testing on various versions so as not to lose relevance with time.
 Developers can be sure of the reliability of their products if they follow these rules while also protecting them from being hacked because developers could hack into someone else’s creation thereby causing their career harm if their application falls into unscrupulous hands.

 ## Hashing vs. Encryption
 Hashing is an important way to protect information and covers different aspects compared to encryption which is used to conceal plaintext.
-A Flutter application needs safeguarding – this article contains detailed information on how these compare.
+A Flutter application needs safeguarding – this section contains detailed information on how these compare.

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_3ea5e5f58306bf2b3b2c545c378c07aa.jpg)